spencermeyer/AmazonLexTrial/README.md

 Compiling JSX
 -------------
-Need to run `npx babel --watch src --out-dir public/ --presets react-app/prod` in a separate process to hot re-compile jsx.  (see https://reactjs.org/docs/add-react-to-a-website.html)
+On the server side, we need to run `npx babel --watch src --out-dir public/ --presets react-app/prod` in a separate process to hot re-compile jsx.  (see https://reactjs.org/docs/add-react-to-a-website.html)

 There are really good documents about node here: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs